Baths and water safety

 Other water risks indoors

-Empty any containers of water, like basins or mop buckets, when you have finished using them.
+Empty any containers of water such as basins or mop buckets when you have finished using them.
 Store them away or put them upside down after use.

 Put child-proof latches or locks on toilet seats to prevent your child from falling in.